-- Directors have developed, updated and implemented a Strategic Plan designed to allow the organisation to grow and deliver all its services in a sustainable manner; - · Directors review the financial and operational performance of the company monthly, in conjunction with key operational staff. - · A governance framework containing a broad range of policies and procedures has been developed and implemented to assist staff - The Managing Director has successfully completed the AICD Company Director training course and exam - · All other Directors have or are completing training courses in Governance, Finance and Risk with the AICD - A risk management strategy has been developed and implemented. - Appropriate insurance policies including Directors and Company Insurance, Professional Indemnity, Volunteer cover, Event Cancellation and other insurances are in place
+- Directors have developed, updated and implemented a Strategic Plan designed to allow the organisation to grow and deliver all its services in a sustainable manner; - To ensure the organisation remained viable due to the impact of COVID-19 on operations (causing the cancellation of conferences), directors implemented monthly Board meetings to review and update the Strategic Plan and operating models; - Directors review the financial and operational performance of the company monthly, in conjunction with key operational staff. - A governance framework containing a broad range of policies and procedures has been developed and implemented to assist staff - The Managing Director has successfully completed the AICD Company Director training course and exam - · All other directors have completed training courses in Governance, Finance and Risk with the AICD - · A risk management strategy has been developed and implemented. - Appropriate insurance policies such as Directors and Company Insurance, Professional Indemnity, Volunteer cover, Event Cancellation and other relevent insurances are in place